Eyelid Lift Before After

 How It Affects Daily Life

 For many people, droopy eyelids are more than just a cosmetic issue.
 In moderate to severe cases, sagging lids can block your vision, making daily tasks like reading or driving hard.
-Even mild ptosis can affect your self-esteem especially if it looks like you’re tired or sad.
+Even mild ptosis can affect your self-esteem especially especially if it makes the eyes appear tired or sad.

 Causes of Droopy Eyelids

-- Age-Related Ptosis: Over time, the levator muscle (the muscle that lifts the eyelid) can weaken or separate, causing the lid to droop.
+• Age-Related Ptosis (Most Common): Over time, the levator muscle (the muscle that lifts the eyelid) can weaken or separate, causing the lid to droop.

-- Injury or Surgery: Trauma or complications from cataract surgery can cause droopy eyelids.
+• Injury or Surgery: Trauma or complications from surgery can cause droopy eyelids.

 If Your Eyelashes Are Low